ShrijithR/Habit-Tracker/README.md

 * Bring all the files to the same folder.
 * Install the modules in the HabitTracker-Requirements.txt file using pip.
 * Follow the format in the Tracker template to edit the Excel accordingly.
-* Edit the bat file to insert the path of current working directory and rename the extension from .txt to .bat
+* Edit the bat file to insert the path of current working directory and rename the extension from .txt to .bat.
-* Use the bat file to run the program
+* Use the bat file to run the program.

 ### Good Luck!